 The Problem We Solve

-To the adversary, Active Directory is:
+To the adversary, Active Directory and Azure are:

 Current solutions aren’t addressing the problem

 Traditional security solutions focus on listing thousands of generic configuration issues, mounting unobtainable corrective action debt on AD and Azure admins.
 Worse yet, the endless effort to resolve individual configuration issues are offset by new misconfigurations as environments undergo constant change in both size and complexity.

 Many turn to addressing the root causes by attempting tiered administration and least privilege access best practices.
 While both are fantastic in theory, they fall short in practice.
 Tiered administration often requires impractical architectural changes and least privilege is hampered by opaque and confusing effective privileges.

 The result is identity Attack Paths remain an unseen, unmanaged problem that continues to grow.
 With so many organizations using AD and Azure AD, the tactics to abuse one environment will work in almost any environment.